Jets vs. Avalanche Prediction & Picks - December 16

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Jets have gone 6-4-0 in their past 10 games, scoring 25 goals while conceding 17 in that period.
-On 29 power-play opportunities during that span, they have scored three goals (10.3%).
+The Jets have gone 6-4-0 over the past 10 games, scoring 25 total goals (three power-play goals on 29 power-play opportunities during that span, for a conversion rate of 10.3%).
+They have given up 17 goals to their opponents.

-Here's our prediction for who will clinch the win in Saturday's game.
+Get ready for this showdown with a look at who we project to emerge with the victory in Saturday's contest.

 Jets vs. Avalanche Predictions for Saturday

-Our computer projection model for this game predicts a final tally of Jets 4, Avalanche 3.
+Our computer projection model for this encounter expects a final score of Jets 4, Avalanche 3.

 - Total Pick: Over 6 (computer predicts 6.3 goals on average)